 Aggregating Multiple FRI Proofs

-To prove that two polynomials a and b exist and are of degree at most d, a prove simply prove that a random linear combination of a and b exists and is of degree at most d.
+To prove that two polynomials a and b exist and are of degree at most d, a prover simply shows using FRI that a random linear combination of a and b exists and is of degree at most d.

 Notable Differences With Vanilla FRI